 Breast enlargement is accomplished by placing an implant (either saline or silicone) underneath the chest muscle or less commonly just beneath the breast tissue.
 The choices for incisions include the armpit, the crease underneath the breast or on the lower edge of the areola.
 The areola is the darker skin which surrounds the nipple.
 All of these incisions typically heal very well and are usually inconspicuous after healing is completed.
 Scientific evidence has demonstrated that placement of the implant beneath the muscle of the chest wall has many advantages.
 It is generally accepted that implants placed under the muscle have a greater chance of keeping the breast soft and less chance of visible wrinkling.
 This approach usually makes mammography easier to perform and therefore more accurate.

 Recovery after breast augmentation surgery

 Recovery following breast surgery is generally swift.
 You will need an adult with you for the first 24 hours after surgery.
 If you live outside of Omaha, we will ask that you spend the night at one of the neighboring hotels offering discounted pricing for our patients.
 You will wear either a wrap around your breasts or possibly a post surgical bra.
 This will be up to the discretion of your surgeon.
 You will be given appropriate medications to control discomfort after surgery and you will be placed on an antibiotic for a few days after surgery.
 You will likely also receive a medication for control of postoperative nausea.
 On the day after surgery you will return to our office for a visit.
-Your wrap may be removed on that day and your surgeon or the physician's assistant will examine you.
+Your wrap may be taken off on that day and your surgeon or the physician’s assistant will examine you.